Literary Text: Selections from Good Inside by Dr. Becky Kennedy (selected chapters)

 Stretch Text: Dracula by Bram Stoker or The Turn of the Screw by Henry James

-Rhetorical Angle: The Literary Critic’s Lens
+Rhetorical Angle: The Literary Critic’s Lens; New Criticism vs. Psychoanalytic Interpretation

 Critical Lens: Psychology and Narrative Structuralism - Freud's Consciousness and the Uncanny; Jung's Shadow Self; Campbell's Monomyth; Freytag's Pyramid